-The services under these agreements generally commenced on February 1, 2017 (the distribution date) and are expected to terminate within 12 months of the distribution date, with the exception of the manufacturing and supply agreement which has an initial term of five years, with a five year extension at Bioverativ's sole discretion and a further five year extension with Bioverativ and our consent.
+The services under these agreements generally commenced on February 1, 2017 (the distribution date), and are expected to terminate within 12 months of the distribution date, with the exception of the manufacturing and supply agreement, which has an initial term of five years, with a five year extension at Bioverativ's sole discretion and a further five year extension with Bioverativ's and our consent.

-In connection with the distribution we made a net cash contribution to Bioverativ, during the first quarter of 2017, totalling \$302.7 million.
+In connection with the distribution we made a net cash contribution to Bioverativ, during the first quarter of 2017, totaling \$302.7 million.
 The following table summarizes the assets and liabilities that were charged against equity as a result of the spin-off of our hemophilia business:

 (In millions)

-(

 Assets

 Cash \$ 302.7

 Accounts receivable 144.7

 Inventory 116.1

 Property, plant and equipment, net 20.2

 Intangible assets, net 56.8

 Goodwill 314.1

 Other, net 53.7

 Assets transferred, net \$ 1,008.3

 Liabilities

 Accrued expenses and other current liabilities \$ 87.8

 Other long-term liabilities 67.7

-Liabilities transferred, net \$ 155.5

 Under the manufacturing and supply agreement, we manufacture and supply certain products and materials to Bioverativ.
-During the first quarter of 2017, we recognized \$3.1 million in revenues in relation to these services which is reflected as a component of other revenues in our condensed consolidated statements of income.
-We also recorded \$2.9 million as cost of sales in relation to these services during the first quarter of 2017.
+For the three and six months ended June 30, 2017, we recognized \$4.0 million and \$7.1 million, respectively, in revenues in relation to these services, which is reflected as a component of other revenues in our condensed consolidated statements of income.
+We also recorded \$3.7 million and \$6.6 million as cost of sales in relation to these services during the three and six months ended June 30, 2017, respectively.